 Altare Dei–The Altar of God

-Upon entering the sanctuary of a Christian Church, those coming to worship immediately have their gaze directed towards a particular object.
-Placed in the front and center of a sanctuary, the Altar, with its Fairlinens and altar hangings, has traditionally been the focal point inside any Christian Church.
+Altare Dei–The Altar of God: Upon entering the sanctuary of a Christian Church, those coming to worship immediately have their gaze directed toward a particular object.
+Placed in the front and center of a sanctuary, the altar with its Fairlinens and altar hangings, has traditionally been the focal point inside any Christian Church.

 1 Zerwas, Ashley.
 The Altar of St. Peter’s.
 June 4th, 2015.
 Personal Collection, Roma, Italy.